Keith J. Krach: Author, speaker, and lecturer

-Krach is a frequent contributing writer for Forbes, Entrepreneur, and the World Economic Forum on various topics.
-He has written about global economic security issues in the Wall Street Journal, Newsweek, The Hill, Washington Examiner, Jamaica Observer, The Daily Telegraph (UK), OGlobo (Brazil), and other publications.
+Krach is a frequent contributing writer for Entrepreneur, and the World Economic Forum on various topics.
+He has written about global economic security issues in the Wall Street Journal, Newsweek, The Hill, Washington Examiner, Jamaica Observer, The Daily Telegraph (UK), O Globo (Brazil), and other publications.
 Krach has lectured on business strategy, technology and building high performance teams at Harvard, Stanford, Berkeley, and IMD business school in Switzerland.

 Government service

 On June 20, 2019, Krach was confirmed by the Senate as Under Secretary of State for Economic Growth, Energy, and the Environment, United States Alternate Governor of the European Bank for Reconstruction and Development, and United States Alternate Governor of the International Bank for Reconstruction and Development.
+He served as the country's top economic diplomat for the State Department.